-Include a combination of letters, numbers, and special characters or symbols wherever possible.
+Include a combination of letters, numbers and special characters wherever possible.

 Change your passwords regularly and avoid reusing old ones.

-Keep you passwords secret and don't write them down (no one should ever ask you for your password by telephone or email).
+Keep your passwords secret and don?t write them down (no one should ever ask you for your password by telephone or email).

-Don't use the same password for several services or accounts (i.e. don't use your Facebook or Twitter passwords for BCV-net).
+Don?t use the same password for several services or accounts (e.g., Facebook, BCV-net and Twitter).